zenodeapp/cosmos-utils/README.md

 This has been written by ZENODE and is licensed under the MIT-license (see [LICENSE](./LICENSE)).

 > [!NOTE]
-> If you wish to incorporate this into your own repository, see: [INSTALL.md](./INSTALL.md).
+> If you wish to incorporate this into your own repository, see: [.install/README.md](./.install/README.md).

-## \_variables.sh

-This should hold all the repository-specific variables shared with most of the scripts.
-This makes it easier to adjust the chain-id, binary name or node directory without having to change it in a lot of different files.
-See the [.\_variables.sh.example](./._variables.sh.example) for an example.

 ## /backup